Pelosi set to visit Taiwan despite China warnings, sources say | Politics

 A visit by Pelosi, who is second in the line of succession to the U.S. presidency and a long-time critic of China, would come amid worsening ties between Washington and Beijing.
 Republican Newt Gingrich was the last House speaker to visit Taiwan, in 1997.
 PLA VIDEO

 A video by the People's Liberation Army's Eastern Theater Command, which showed scenes of military exercises and preparations and was posted on state media sites on Monday evening, urged troops to "stand by in battle formation, be ready to fight upon command, bury all incoming enemies."
-The White House dismissed China's rhetoric as groundless and inappropriate.
-"It is not uncommon for congressional leaders to travel to Taiwan," National Security Council spokesman John Kirby said in an interview with CNN early Monday.
+The White House has dismissed China's rhetoric as groundless and inappropriate.

-"We shouldn't be, as a country, we shouldn't be intimidated by that rhetoric, or those potential actions.
-This is an important trip for the Speaker to be on and we're going to do whatever we can to support her."
-BIDEN-XI CALL

-During a phone call last Thursday, Chinese President Xi Jinping warned U.S. President Joe Biden that Washington should abide by the one-China principle and "those who play with fire will perish by it".
-Biden told Xi that U.S. policy on Taiwan had not changed and that Washington strongly opposes unilateral efforts to change the status quo or undermine peace and stability across the Taiwan Strait.
+Kirby said that nothing about Pelosi's possible trip changed U.S. policy toward Taiwan, and that Beijing was well aware the division in powers within the U.S. government meant Pelosi would make her own decisions about the visit.
+"The speaker has the right to visit Taiwan," he told the White House briefing.

 Shi Yinhong, an international relations professor at Renmin University in Beijing, said that if Pelosi visits Taiwan it would prompt the strongest counter-measures by Beijing in years, but he did not expect that to trigger major military conflict.
 "China has reiterated in no ambiguous terms its opposition to Taiwan separatism.
 The U.S. has reiterated many times its one-China policy has not changed and that it is against any change to the status quo by either side of the Taiwan Strait," he said.